 How does Streethouse Primary work in partnership with parents?

-- The SENCO monitors the progress of all children with SEND and checks that the support and interventions they are receiving are proving effective.
+- The SENDCO monitors the progress of all children with SEND and checks that the support and interventions they are receiving are proving effective.

-- Children on the SEND Register have an Individual Education Plan (IEP) which is reviewed in partnership with parents, every term and the plan for the next term made.
+- Children on the SEND Register have a Supporting Me to Learn Plan (SMTLP) which is reviewed in partnership with parents, every term and the plan for the next term made.

 - Your child’s progress is continually monitored by their class teacher.